soudeepd/soudeepd.github.io/pages/research.md

 Details of the research grants I have received so far are listed below:

+- Research travel grant from London Mathematical Society, under Scheme 5 'Collaborations with Developing Countries' Grant, for a collaborative project with [[Dr. Rishideep Roy]](https://sites.google.com/site/royrishideep/home) from the University of Essex.
+The amount is GBP 2200, for a research trip in December 2024.

 - Research Seed Grant from IIM Bangalore for the project titled "Nonparametric methods of structural break detection in time series".
 The amount is INR 300,000 for 18 months (July 2024 to December 2025).

 - India-Israel Joint Research Cooperation (IIJRC) Grant, 10th CFP-2023, offered jointly by Department of Science & Technology, India, and Ministry of Innovation, Science & Technology, Israel.
 This project is in collaboration with Prof. Itai Dattner, from University of Haifa, Israel.
 The topic of the project is "Hybrid-AI Quantile Regression Combining Nonparametric Statistical Methods and Physics-Informed